DBS06/Chajas_Canon_AEB_HDR_SortMove/README.md

   * ...
   * Linked Living_HDR_006

-Inside of the parent HDR folder (`Linked Living_HDRs`) the first image of every HDR-Sequence will be stored and renamed ie. from `IMG_9053.CR2` to `IMG_9053_HDR_001.CR2`.
+Inside of the parent HDR folder (`Linked Living_HDRs`) the first image of every HDR-Sequence will be stored and renamed i.e. from `IMG_9053.CR2` to `IMG_9053_HDR_001.CR2`.
-This helps to get an overview which HDRs you have made and acts as a previe-image.
+This helps to get an overview which HDRs you have made and it will also acts as a preview-image.

 Inside of the subfolder `Linked Living_HDR_001` the complete HDR-Sequence will be stored, for this example folder this would be: